manassaloi/manassaloi.github.io/_posts/2020-01-30-life-math-money.markdown

 ---
 layout: post
-title:  "How to create your own Life Math Money account"
+title:  "Create your own Life Math Money account"
 ---

 Here is a guide on how to create your own anonymous life/fitness advice account on social media; what I call the Life Math Money guide: